Almond Ricotta Cake

 Key ingredients to make almond ricotta cake including almond flour, almond meal, eggs, ricotta, oil, sliced almonds

-Ricotta cheese: Use whole milk ricotta for the best moisture and richness to the cake.
+Ricotta Cheese: Use whole milk ricotta for the best moisture and richness to the cake.

 Almond flour vs. almond meal: These are not interchangeable here.
 Almond flour is made from blanched almonds and is finer.
 Almond meal includes the skins and has more texture.
 You need both for the ideal crumb.